 Property caretaking positions are often very short term.
 Pet sitting and house sitting jobs often last only a few days or a couple of weeks.
 The best way to find these is to net work.
 They usually aren't advertised formally, but word is passed around.
 A friend of a friend needs someone.

 Short term positions for full-time RVers who want to do a lot of traveling are plentiful.
 They are perfect for those who only want to stop and stay in one place briefly, before moving on again.
 Check with tourist businesses and campgrounds.
 Inquire at the local chamber of commerce or tourism organization about special events.
-Check Craiglist and other online services.
+Check Craigslist and other online services.
 Register with temporary staffing firms.
 Ask friends.
 You can find them.